Miami Hurricanes: Football

-To date, nine Miami Hurricanes have been inducted into the NFL's Pro Football Hall of Fame, Jim Otto in 1980, Ted Hendricks in 1990, Jim Kelly in 2002, Michael Irvin in 2007, Cortez Kennedy in 2012, Warren Sapp in 2013, Ray Lewis in 2018, Ed Reed in 2019, and Edgerrin James in 2020.
+To date, eleven Miami Hurricanes have been inducted into the NFL's Pro Football Hall of Fame: Jim Otto in 1980, Ted Hendricks in 1990, Jim Kelly in 2002, Michael Irvin in 2007, Cortez Kennedy in 2012, Warren Sapp in 2013, Ray Lewis in 2018, Ed Reed in 2019, Edgerrin James in 2020, and Devin Hester and Andre Johnson in 2024.
 Two former University of Miami players, Ottis Anderson and Lewis, have been named Super Bowl MVPs in Super Bowl XXV and Super Bowl XXXV, respectively.

 Since 2008, the University of Miami has played its home games at Hard Rock Stadium in Miami Gardens, roughly 21 mi north of the university's Coral Gables campus.
 Prior to this, from 1937 until 2007, Miami played their home games at the Miami Orange Bowl in Little Havana, which was demolished in 2008.

+One of the remarkable highlights of the team is the 2001 season where they finished with a perfect 12-0 record.
+They also went undefeated in the Big East Conference and capped off their amazing season by winning the Rose Bowl, which served as the BCS National Championship Game, defeating Nebraska 37-14.

 Men's and women's cross country

-At the 2006 ACC Cross Country Championships, the University of Miami's men's cross country team finished 12th out of 12 teams, and the University of Miami's women also finished last out of 12.
+At the 2006 ACC Cross Country Championships, the University of Miami's men's cross country team finished in last place, 12th out of 12 participating teams, and the University of Miami's women also finished last out of 12.

 In July 2008, Amy Deem was promoted to director of track and field and cross country, heading both the men's and women's cross country running programs.
 She was head women's track and field coach for the prior seven years.